p-na/ceph/doc/mgr/dashboard.rst

   services are running and which version of Ceph is installed.
 * **Performance counters**: Display detailed service-specific statistics for each running service.
+* **Device Management**: Displays which hardware storage devices are consumed by which daemons, and shows health metrics about those devices in order to provide tools to predict hardware failure.
 * **Monitors**: List all MONs, their quorum status, open sessions.
 * **Configuration Editor**: Display all available configuration options, their description, type and default values and edit the current values.